kruton/lambdamoo/Extensions.md

 And by "same", I mean "same sequence of tab and space characters".

 Also, tabs __have__ to come first, trying to indent in any other way will give you a "spaces before tabs" error).
+Alsoalso each tab counts as a Very Large number of spaces, meaning if you are going to use tabs at all, you need to be absolutely consistent how you use them (e.g., if tabs are 8 spaces, then __all__ instances of 8 spaces in indentation need to be tabs)

-(Actually, life will be generally easier if you never use tabs in this file, but, for the tutorial's sake, I wanted the commented and uncommented lines to match up with each other to make it more readable so I'm doing that __just this once__ (promise))
+(Suffice it to say, life will be much easier if you never use tabs in this file, but, for the tutorial's sake, I wanted the commented and uncommented lines to match up with each other to make it more readable so I'm doing that __just this once__ (promise))

 (And yes, the "MIDDLE" and "BOTTOM" sections work differently.
 Really, they're just straight `m4` code).